Kornweiss-Medical-LLC/KMLLC/docs/111320_appendicits.md

 In my experience, most surgeons will lean heavily towards recommending surgery over antibiotics for appendicitis.
 Surgery is considered the definitive treatment, but there is evidence that for uncomplicated cases, antibiotics alone may be a viable treatment.
 It's worth discussing this with your surgeon before committing to surgery if circumstances permit.

-I was brought to the pre-operative area.
-I reflected upon my symptoms.
-I wondered, where was the textbook pain of appendicitis that typically starts at the umbilicus, which then gradually migrates to the right lower quadrant?
+In pre-op I wondered, where were the [textbook signs and symptoms of appendicitis](https://en.wikipedia.org/wiki/Appendicitis#Signs_and_symptoms)?
+Where was the pain that typically starts at the umbilicus, which then gradually migrates to the right lower quadrant?
+What about the nausea, vomiting, and fever?
 Then I recalled the prior two nights.
 At the time, I had thought nothing of it, but I remembered that the night before, I had been pushing on my umbilicus.
 I didn't realize it at the time, but I did have a vague and fleeting ache.
 It was so mild, I didn't give it a second thought.
 I did also have a burning epigastric pain two nights prior, which I thought was acid reflux.
 This burning lasted an hour or two, but subsided.
 I've experienced indigestion on several occasions, but in reflection, this was more painful and sharper in quality than any prior episodes.
-Lastly, I rememebered that my sleep was markedly restless during the two nights preceding my diagnosis.
+Lastly, I remembered that my sleep was markedly restless during the two nights preceding my diagnosis.
 At the time, all of these symptoms were mild enough that they didn’t raise any red flags in my mind.
 But, in retrospect, these were likely early signs that marked the beginning of the inflammatory process.
+I did not however develop nausea, vomiting, or fever at any time.
+In my clinical experience, these are often absent, and may be later signs of appendicitis that were seen before the modern widespread availability of medical care, labs, and imaging.

+### Anesthesia and Surgery - How it's Done

 The anesthesiologist entered the pre-op area.
 Though surgery is performed by a surgeon, it would be far more difficult for the surgeon and the patient without the under-appreciated anesthesiologist.

 Before my operation, I met my anesthesiologist.
 I asked her for the anesthesia plan.
-I should state up front, I've included a fair amount of detail here for two purposes: the first is to provide information; the second is to help any reader develop an appreciation for the brilliance of medical care.
+I should state up front, I've included a fair amount of detail here for two purposes: the first is to provide information; the second is to help any reader develop an appreciation for the complexity of medical care.

 My plan included a series of medications starting with analgesics (pain medications), anti-emetics (nausea medications), and a sedative/anxiolytic (relaxation medications).

 There are three major categories of analgesics:

-**Narcotics**
+**Opiates**

 This category includes medications like oxycodone, morphine, fentanyl and hydromorphone.
 My anesthesiologist was planning to use fentanyl.
 This drug works almost instantly after it's administered through an IV, but usually wears off within 30-120 minutes depending on the individual and the dose given.